 Field 5.14.
 "Mass Allocation Ratio" is used to apportion upstream GHG emissions associated with sugarcane production, harvest, transport, filter cake transport, and sugar production to the molasses-based ethanol pathway.
 A well-to-tank Cl for each feedstock is calculated, but the composite Cl is the Cl that will be used for reporting fuel volumes and periodic verification.
 This Cl is depicted in the value for field "Composite Cl, gC02e/MJ" shown in the block "Pathway Summary and Calculated Cl" at the top of the Calculator worksheet.
-The Composite Cl can also be calculated or updated by clicking on the "Calculate Cl" button (green) in Section 4 of the Calculator worksheet.
+The Composite Cl can also be calculated or updated by clicking on the "Calculate Cl" button (green) in Section 5 of the Calculated Parameters tab/worksheet.